 If someone doesn’t want to receive your emails, let them opt-out as easily as possible.
 This way, they won’t report you as spam and therefore your sender reputation won’t be damaged.
 See also List unsubscribe article about our feature making the unsubscribe process even easier.

-Monitor bounce and complaint rates by all of your ISPs.
-In addition, track dips in open/click rates by ISP for evidence of bulking (e-mail going straight to junk).
+Monitor bounce and complaint rates at an ISP level and look for signs (dips in open/click rates) of your emails being bulk sent to spam for certain ISPs.
 This is something you want to avoid, as it significantly decreases your sender reputation.

 Oftentimes, if you use good emailing practices, the dips in open/click rates may be happening only on a specific ISP, therefore it is beneficial to be able to know where the blocking of emails is happening for the further analysis of the problem.
 This can be done using an email domain report.

 It is recommended to check whether you are to be found on a blacklist.
 That would prevent your emails from reaching the inbox of the customer.